-After you graduated from the Fire Department Drill Tower or Police Academy (includes Port Police), LAFPP began deducting pension contributions from your salary each pay period (if you were a prior member, deductions began upon your rehire).
-If the plan is at least 100% actuarially funded for pension benefits, then you will pay 8%.
-If the plan is not at least 100% actuarially funded, your contribution will be 9%.
+After you graduated from the Fire Department Drill Tower or Police Academy (includes Port Police and Airport Police), LAFPP began deducting 11% pension contributions from your salary each pay period (if you were a prior member, deductions began upon your rehire).
+Nine percent are regular contributions to the system and an additional 2% pension contribution will support funding of retiree health benefits.
+The regular pension deduction of 9% ceases once you reach 33 years of service and the 2% portion will cease once you reach 25 years of service.
+From the inception of the Plan on July 1, 2011, your contributions have been made on a pre-tax basis.